The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 * Tank buster will hit for 100% of our HP.
 * Warrior has all their cooldowns available.
 * Thrill of Battle is used.
-Warrior’s MaxHP is now 120%.
+Warrior’s Max HP is now 120%.
 * Rampart is used.
 Tank buster now hits for 80% of the original.